Ways to be involved

 Participate in asks (i.e. surveys)

 - The backbone team at the CYPT occasionally sends emails that include things like surveys and requests for feedback.
 These emails are sent to capture the thoughts of members and to ensure that the focus of the backbone team is in line with the pulse of the membership.
 Thoughtfully replying to these asks is an important way that you can guide the work and ensure that it is moving forward in a meaningful way.

 If you’re not already a Voting Member, consider becoming one.

-- The CYPT currently has more than 600 general members and 58 voting member organizations (VMO).
+- The CYPT currently has more than 700 general members and over 50 voting member organizations (VMO).
 VMO’s are based in Waterloo Region and are intentionally invested in the strategic direction and future of the CYPT.
-If your organization is intentionally aligning itself with the Vision of the CYPT as well as the 6 Shared Goals for Child and Youth Wellbeing, becoming a VMO might be the right next step.
+If your organization is intentionally aligning itself with the Vision of the CYPT and is working to move the needle on at least one of the nine dimensions of child and youth well-being, becoming a VMO might be the right next step.